Zebebles/discordjs-bot-framework/README.md

  ***(note: all of the methods/properties attatched to client can be called from anything that links to client in the discord.js library)***

-`Client.getArgs(message)` : gets any arguments after the command in a message
+`Client.getArgs(message)` : gets any arguments after the command in a message *note: if your bot is using MentionsTrigger, you'll definately want to use this*

-`Client.findUser(message)` : finds a user based on an @mention or a username
+`Client.findUser(message)` : finds a user based on an @mention or a username *note: if your bot is using MentionsTrigger, you'll definately want to use this*

 `Client.Prefix`: The bots prefix.